 Taking the plate from him I rush to my room.
 Once the door is shut I take the bottle out of my bag and set it before me on my desk so I can stare at it until an idea comes to mind.
 After a minute or two I try to take the cork out, but it's stuck in pretty good.
 I pull out the corkscrew in my pocket knife and try to yank it off, but no luck.
 Finally, after six more minutes of random tools and pretending to be a wizard, I go into my bathroom and run warm water over the top, using the corkscrew again I try to yank it off one last time before I result to using a hammer.

 With a pop I pull the cork out and carefully dump everything inside onto my bed.
-An oval shaped smooth silver rock with rings around the top side drops out first, tightly wound around it is a dark rope like chain that crosses over the stone like an X to keep it connected to the neckless.
+An oval shaped smooth silver rock with rings around the top side drops out first, tightly wound around it is a dark rope like chain that crosses over the stone like an X to keep it connected to the necklace.
 I have to get tweezers to pull out a damp piece of brownish paper tied in dry seaweed.
-I pull off the seaweed around the paper and carefully unfold it, but the words inside are written in the same language as the the words on the bottle.
-Setting the paper down, I pick the neckless back up and unwind the chain.
-For something so random it's strikingly beautiful.
-I slip it on and look at myself in the mirror.
-The only thing I can think of to ware with it would be a bathing suit.
-I turn back to my bed and pick up the paper.
-After two seconds it dawns on me that the words that where so previously unreadable, are now written in English.
-I blink in confusion and take the neckless off, the words immediately change back to their original form.
-I eye the stone suspiciously before putting it back on and begin reading the note.
+I pull off the seaweed around the paper and carefully unfold it, unlike the words on the bottle the words on the paper are written English.

 I know you must have many questions but I do not have the time.
 My people are at war with the Divided Colonies and we are in dire need of your help.
 I have placed my locket inside this bottle along with this note, so that it may guide you to my Safeguard.
 Please hurry. -Queen Ali'ikai.